M.A. Kropp is a writer for That Mutt. She is an animal lover and enjoys working with her pitull mix named Lambeau. Welcome her by leaving a comment.

 Note: This post is written by M.A.
 Kropp who enjoys working with her pitbull mix named Lambeau.

-This is especially true if you have a high-energy pup like my 2-year-old pit mix.
+Sometimes it’s so hard to provide your dog with enough exercise when it’s extremely hot outside (or cold).
+This is especially true if you have a high-energy dog like my pitbull mix.

 I try to walk him at least a mile every day, if not more.
 And we usually get time in the afternoon for a good play session out in the yard.
 There’s a really nice park not far from here with lots of walking trails, both paved and through wooded areas.
 They also have a dog park that is very popular.

 Lambeau gets all the exercise he needs when we can take advantage of all of that.
 But, there are times when we can’t.
-Heavy rain, snowstorms, bitter cold, early sunsets – all those can make it difficult to give him the opportunity to burn off energy.
+Hot weather, heavy rain, storms, bitter cold, early sunsets – all those can make it difficult to give him the opportunity to burn off energy.

 What to do when the weather just won’t cooperate with your dog’s need to expend some energy?